eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 There is also option `alwaysRecognize` which takes array of wildcards.
 It allows you to configure two things:
 - All files matching these wildcards will be always recognized as HLASM files.
-- Macros and copy files will be recognized even if their file names does not match the identifier written into source code.
+- Macro and copy files will be recognized even if their file names do not match the identifier used in a source code.
 For example, macro `IF` would be found even if it was defined in file `IF.hlasm`.

 The program field in `pgm_conf.json` supports wildcards, for example:
 ```